lathk/openshift-deployment/doc/vmware.md

 - create new folder with the name of the OCP cluster

-- import OVA in vSphere
+- import OVA in vSphere (make sure the imported OVA is a VMware template)

-- edit OVA template settings
+- edit the template settings

   - on `VM Options`, expand `Advanced` and set `Latency Sensivity` to *HIGH*